Distributed Installation to Azure AKS

 – serves thegateway-relay

-service.
+service (Relay server).
 It is an external domain accessed by user IDE clients.

 Create a custom.values.yaml

-and copy the snippet below to it.
+file and copy the snippet below to it.
+You will replace placeholders with actual values in the next steps.

 application: